The Octopus: A Story of California: Characters

 Presley – A poet searching for a plot, as well as a surveyor of the dilemma between the ranchers and the railroad.
 The novel begins with him, riding his bicycle across the countryside, and ends with him as well.
 He lives on Los Muertos with the Derricks as a friend of the family.
 The character appears to parallel the author, with Presley’s search for a 'Song of the West' being comparable to Norris' 'Epic of the Wheat'.
 Presley later discards his grand ideas and publishes 'The Toilers', a poem about the farmer’s plight which stirs up public interest in the issue.

 Magnus Derrick – Owner of El Rancho de los Muertos and the father of Harran and Lyman Derrick, Magnus represents the upstanding integrity of the previous generations, as opposed to the modern, increasingly dishonest dealings of the youth, as represented by the railroad and the rancher’s League, which Magnus leads.

 Harran Derrick – Son of Magnus, Harran aids his father on the ranch.
 It is Harran who persuades Magnus to head the League.
 Along with his father he is part of the inner circle of the ranchers' League.

 Lyman Derrick – Son of Magnus, Lyman is a lawyer in San Francisco up north.
 Lyman is contracted by the League to represent the farmers on the state Railroad Commission, which decides on transport rates.

 Annixter – Owner and operator of the Quien Sabe Rancho, Annixter is a young, headstrong confirmed bachelor who, over the course of the novel, matures into a soft-hearted, selfless man, largely due to his developing interest in Hilma Tree.
 Part of the inner circle of the League.

 Vanamee – Long-time friend of Presley, Vanamee is a wanderer haunted by the tragic, violent death of a love interest, Angele Varian, years before.
 In the novel he works on different ranches and spends a great deal of time at the Mission San Juan de Guadalajara, where Angele had been murdered.
 The novel compares Vanamee to biblical prophets, as he has a strong spiritual aspect.

 S. Behrman – In addition to being a banker, real estate agent, and a political boss, S. Behrman is vilified by his representation of the railroad.
 As such, he is despised by the ranchers.

-Other important characters include: Hilma Tree, Hooven, Broderson, Osterman, Dyke, Cedarquist, Delaney, Annie Derrick, and Father Sarria.
+Other important characters include Hilma Tree, Hooven, Broderson, Osterman, Dyke, Cedarquist, Delaney, Annie Derrick, and Father Sarria.

 Reception

 Legacy

 The conclusion of The Octopus inspired D.W.
 Griffith's 1909 film A Corner in Wheat, in which the magnate, after cornering the market in wheat, falls into a grain elevator and dies.

+Classics Illustrated adapted the Norris story for its January 1960 issue #159, with art by Gray Morrow and George Evans, and a cover drawn by L.B.
+Cole.